Superior Pain Relief

 Interventional Pain Management located in The Woodlands, Conroe, Spring, Houston & Baytown, TX

 Fibromyalgia is a chronic condition that leaves those who have it exhausted from the constant, widespread pain.
-Zaid Malik, MD, of Superior Pain Relief, which has locations in Spring, Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who have fibromyalgia and other painful musculoskeletal conditions.
+Zaid Malik, MD, of Superior Pain Relief, which has locations in Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who provides exceptional treatments for patients who have fibromyalgia and other painful musculoskeletal conditions.
 Find out how Dr. Malik and his team can help you manage your fibromyalgia and get your life back by calling Superior Pain Relief today to schedule a consultation or book an appointment using the online form.

 Fibromyalgia Q & A

 Fibromyalgia is a chronic condition that causes widespread pain throughout the body and affects around 12 million people in the United States.
 The pain of fibromyalgia is felt in muscles and connective tissues, making them cycle between aching and severe pain, which may be made worse by certain triggers, such as strenuous activity or changes in the weather.